 Though there is no clear consensus on how much is needed, you can get a feel for the various recommendations; heavy meat-eaters will generally need less and vegetarians/vegans will need more (and perhaps, lots more…).

-Technically not every woman needs supplementation, but since pregnant women as a group are more at-risk for deficiency, both ACOG and the WHO both recommend daily iron supplements (27 mg, and 30-60 mg, respectively).
+Technically not every woman needs supplementation, but since pregnant women as a group are more at-risk for deficiency, both ACOG and the WHO both recommend daily iron supplements in the context of a prenatal.